 When you’re on a road trip discovering the great sights and activities across Ohio, it’s inevitable that you’ll get hungry, right?
 And what’s the best thing to complement a road trip?
 A local diner!

-Every community large and small across the Buckeye State is dotted with little diners.
+Every community large and small across Ohio is dotted with little diners.
 The great thing about these eateries is that:

 - Many of them have been around for decades